 We welcome Raising the Roof’s entry into Winnipeg, brining their expertise from Ontario, to help Winnipeg achieve this target.

 I am able to focus on achieving my goals in a realistic way.
 I live independently and know where to get supports.
 In this short amount of time, I have been able to achieve goals and set new ones.
 I look forward to what is next.
 Thank you.

 [Purpose Construction] has been very helpful to me and my family, and it’s very helpful to the community, this job gives me comfort and gives me more sense of purpose.
 I was working at a very hard job site, but I’m thinking it’s helping the community, and it gave me more courage in my heart.
 I see Purpose Construction giving back to the community, and I need to be with a company like this”

 Senay started working at Purpose Construction as a refugee and newcomer to Canada.
 Purpose was Senay’s first employer after fleeing religious persecution and war in Eretria.
 At Purpose, he was able to develop his English while learning trades-based skills and earning Canadian work experience.
 Today, Senay’s infectious good nature is a major asset to the Purpose Construction family.
 He is a skilled carpenter, managing large teams on commercial and residential jobs.

-The Purpose Construction team anticipates being able to send their first crew out to start the demolition and construction in Spring 2022.
+The Purpose Construction team anticipates being able to send their first crew out to start the demolition and construction in Fall 2022.

-Raising the Roof estimates that the renovations will be completed by Late Summer 2022.
+Raising the Roof estimates that the renovations will be completed by Spring 2023.
 By this time, the interior and exterior work will be finished, creating 3 units of affordable housing, with a shared outdoor space and accessible access on the main level.

-Raising the Roof anticipates that the Indigenous families and youth will move into their new homes in Fall 2022.
+Raising the Roof anticipates that the Indigenous families and youth will move into their new homes in Summer 2023.
 NECRC and Fearless R2W will help them move in and provide ongoing wraparound supports through their circles of support.